 Cancer: Home Treatment for Mouth Sores

-A painful sore or ulcer inside your mouth may make it difficult to eat and drink.
-Try some of the following home treatment measures to help ease pain and speed healing.
+A painful sore or ulcer inside your mouth may make it hard to eat and drink.
+Be sure to let your doctor know you are having mouth sores.
+You may need to have your medicines adjusted.
+And try some of the following home treatment measures to help ease pain and speed healing.

 To help ease pain, use a nonprescription medicine, such as Amosan, Anbesol, Gly-Oxide, Orabase, or Zilactin.
 Check with a doctor for correct dosage before using any of these on a baby or child.

 If painful mouth sores are keeping you from being able to eat, talk to your doctor.
 He or she may prescribe medicines that can help with mouth pain.

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 - Are We Close to a Cure for Cancer?

 - Is a Clinical Trial Right for You?

 - Is My NSCLC Immunotherapy Working?